roihezkiyahu/HITL-demo/blog_post.md

 ### Why This Matters

-If you're building tool-based agents, consider this pattern early.
+If you're building tool-based agents or agents that connects to MCPs, consider this pattern.
 It's a small architectural change with outsized UX benefits.

 Whether you're generating code, extracting data, orchestrating APIs, or searching the web, iteration is essential.

-Make it a first-class feature of your graph.

 ---

 ## What's Next?

 **Try it yourself:** The complete code for this implementation is available in the repository.
-Clone it, run the CLI or Streamlit demos, and see multi-turn approval in action.
+Clone it, create a .env file with your keys, run the CLI or Streamlit demos, and see multi-turn approval in action.

 **Share your experience:** What tool calls are you protecting against in your agents?
-Have you implemented similar HITL patterns?
-Share your approach in the comments, I'd love to hear what's working (or not working) for you.
+Share your approach in the comments, I would love to hear what's working (or not working) for you.

 If you found this helpful, follow me for more deep-dives into LangGraph patterns and agentic system architecture.